dieterich-lab/ScNaST/workflow/visiumtools/README.md

 The Python3 scripts can be run in the same environment as the one created for [scNapbar](https://github.com/dieterich-lab/single-cell-nanopore), however additional dependencies are required, such as `PyTables`, and can be installed via `pip` or `conda`.

-Since the analysis notebooks depend on many more packages, we recommend to create a separate python virtual environment *e.g.*
+However, since the analysis notebooks depend on many more packages, we recommend to create a separate python virtual environment *e.g.*

 ```bash